material-components/material-components-ios/components/TextFields/README.md

 * Custom layouts
 * Persistable placeholder

-#### Text View

-The text view has all the same features of the text field (except associate views and clear button) but also adds behavior already found in UITextView:

-* Multiline input
-* Clickable URLs
-* Scrollable text

 #### Text Input Controller

 This class holds all the 'magic' logic necessary to make the naturally 'dumb' text field and text view behave with: